Nothing as It Seems: An Interview

 As dramatic and otherworldly as it sounded, I knew better than to allow any semblance of doubt to creep into my subconscious.
 Having served over five years for an “unclassified” sub-sect for the Department of Defense, he was not one to be questioned when it came to the blatant truths of world happenings.

-I shift under the weight of his words and rasp my throat.
+I shift under the weight of his words.

 “Well, the theme that I am writing on concerns things not always appearing as they seem,” I begin hesitantly, “and I thought that perhaps you could tell me something that the general public believes they are aware of, but are actually ignorant to.”